jacklai94/Open-Source-Assignment/README.md

 11/11/2019 - LEE THEAM LEE uploaded a newer version of LICENSE.txt

 11/11/2019 - Tan Wei Sern uploaded a newer version of quicknote.css

+11/11/2019 - Tan Wei Sern uploaded a newer version of quicknote.html